UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

   *  [React](https://reactjs.org/)
   * [React Tutorial](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBuKtLgPR_zWYnrwv-JllpA)

-### Design Decisions
+## Design Decisions

-We will follow a straight forward design language, its good, if you go through the current code by either forking or cloning the repository.
+We will follow a straight forward design language.
+Its good, if you go through the current code by either forking or cloning the repository.
 We strongly suggest to stick with the current design guidelines.
+We will be updating this guide with more detailed guidelines & boilerplate code if possible.

 ## How Can I Contribute?